Structured Long-Term Care Liability Framework

 How This Framework Moves From Breach to Causation

-• Timing: When deterioration began, when intervention windows existed, and how long delays persisted.
+• Timing: when deterioration began, when intervention windows existed, and how long delays persisted.

-• Physiology: Whether the alleged sequence is medically coherent (and whether alternative causation exists).
+• Physiology: whether the alleged sequence is medically coherent and whether alternative causation exists.

-• System factors: Staffing, supervision, and QA/PI breakdowns that make recurrence foreseeable.
+• System factors: staffing, supervision, and QA/PI breakdowns that make recurrence foreseeable.

 Linked Tools

-Attach the Supporting Tools (Fast Navigation for Attorneys)
+Attach Supporting Tools for Fast Attorney Navigation

 Standards Become Strategy When They’re Structured.